microsoft/pxt-calliope/docs/device/data-analysis/remote.md

 # Remote data collection

 If you have more than one @boardname@ you can setup one of them to receive data sent by radio from other @boardname@s.
 Remote @boardname@s can take measurements and send them to a board that's connected by USB to a computer.
-The @boardname@ connected to the computer is the data recorder and writes the recieved data to the serial port.
+The @boardname@ connected to the computer is the data recorder and writes the received data to the serial port.

 ![Remote micro:bit sending](/static/mb/device/data-analysis/radio-zap.jpg)